blw043/nesmus3/README.md

 Bytes $00-$02 are special commands: $00 = hold envelope value, $01 = jump to offset, $02 = cut note.

 ## Building
 NESMUS3 is written in 6502 assembly for the [WLA DX] (https://github.com/vhelin/wla-dx) toolchain.
+It is intended to be incorporated as a library into other programs.

-It can be assembled as a WLA DX library or object file and linked to a project with `wlalink`.
+To assemble NESMUS3 as a WLA DX library file use the command

+    wla-6502 -l nesmus.l nesmus.65s

 A program using NESMUS3 must supply the labels `nesmus.envelopeTable`, `nesmus.envReleaseOffsTable`, `nesmus.drumTable`.
 These are used as lookup tables by the envelope system.

+The file `demo.65s` contains a simple host program demonstrating select features of NESMUS3.

+## Known current issues

+The hardware sweep command, $FD, is broken.
+Apparently